Aloe calcairophila Reynolds

 Guillauminia calcairophila, Guillauminia calcairophylla

-Aloe calcairophila is a slow-growing, miniature, stemless Aloe, with fan-shaped rosettes of succulent, grayish-green leaves, forming small clusters eventually.
-The flowers are urn-shaped, white and though with ample light the buds may be red at first.
-The flowers appear in upright spikes on a simple inflorescence up to 10 inches (25 cm) tall.
+Aloe calcairophila is a slow-growing succulent with fan-shaped rosettes of fleshy grayish-green leaves, forming small clusters eventually.
+Flowers are urn-shaped, white, and though with ample light, the buds may be red at first.
+They appear in upright spikes on a simple, up to 10 inches (25 cm) tall inflorescence.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
 However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.

 Aloes are not particularly fast-growing and will only rarely need repotting.
 Repot plants in the spring that are tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
 During the repotting of a larger plant, it is possible to carefully divide the root ball.
 Some kinds of Aloe will send off off-sets that can be potted independently.